jwutsetro/nnssl_etro/readme.md

 ![OpenMind](assets/images/OpenMindDataset.png)

 ## An OpenMind for 3D medical vision self-supervised learning
+<sub>Copyright German Cancer Research Center (DKFZ) and contributors.
+Please make sure that your usage of this code is in compliance with its license.<sub>

 This is the main repository associated for the paper `An OpenMind for 3D medical vision self-supervised learning`, intended for the Review.
 It holds the code for the self-supervised pre-trainings conducted in the Benchmark study.